A phase inversion benchmark for multiscale multiphase flows: Detailed numerical simulations using DyJeAT

-which for a log-normal $f(r)$ or for a simpler $f(r) \sim 1/r$ converges at the $r=0$ bound.
-Note that we took the assumption of spherical droplets to estimate $S$.
+which for a log-normal $f(r)$ or a simpler $f(r) \sim 1/r$ converges at the $r=0$ bound.
+Note that we took the assumption of spherical droplets to estimate $ \Sigma_S$.
 The latter assumption is likely to be a good approximation for the smallest droplets.
-Thus the absence of the smallest droplets in the integral does not affect much the interface area $S$.}
+Thus, the absence of such droplets in the integral does not affect much the interfacial area.

-\red{A simpler distribution of the form $f(r) \sim 1/r$ would be a horizontal line in the variables of Figure \ref{fig4.13ln}.
-That approximation would not be much worse than the log-normal one in the intermediate range of droplet sizes.
-As a third alternative, an exponential distribution $f(r) = A \exp(-r/r_m)$ is also plotted on Figure \ref{fig4.13ln} with $r_m=0,02$ m.
-The exponential distribution is a better fit for the largest values of $r$.
-With this distribution, the interfacial area integral converges for $\Delta x \ll r_m = 0,02\,$m and thus for $256^3$ grids.
-The fact that the interfacial area is seen not to converge in simulations signifies that the number of droplets is much below its theoretical level, indicating a kind of numerical ``evaporation'' of the droplets.}
+{A very simple Pareto distribution of the form $f(r) \sim A/r$ would be a horizontal line in the variables of Figure \ref{fig4.13ln}.
+That approximation is in fact a good fit in the intermediate range of droplet sizes with $A \simeq 1$, and is reminiscent of distributions seen in other contexts \cite{BALACHANDAR2020103439,pairetti2021numerical}.
+As a third alternative, an exponential distribution $f(r) = B \exp(-r/r_m)$ is also plotted on Figure \ref{fig4.13ln} with $r_m=0.02$\,m.
+The exponential distribution provides a better fit for the largest $r$.
+With this distribution, the interfacial area integral converges for $\Delta x \ll r_m = 0.02\,$\,m and thus for $256^3$ grids.

-\red{Finally we note that none of the distributions yields a very good fit.
-It is possible that the PDF is in fact bimodal, with different ``modes'' being superposed at various scales.
-This could be clarified by computing on even more refined grids to capture the small sizes, or using an ensemble of initial conditions as discussed below.}
+{Finally, we note that none of the distributions yields a very good fit throughout the entire range of scales.
+It is possible that the PDF is in fact bimodal, with different ``modes'' corresponding to different physical mechanisms being superimposed at various scales.